Student Vehicle Registration Information

 - Medical privileges are not valid until the medical permit is issued and displayed.

 - Medical permits are not valid for posted handicapped parking spaces.
 Fines for parking in handicapped spaces range from $50 to $200 plus towing.

 Visitor Parking Information

-When visiting Penn State Hazleton, visitor parking permits are required and are available at the parking office (Maintenance Building) or at police services (West Halls).
+When visiting Penn State Hazleton, visitor parking permits are required and are available at the parking office or police services (West Hall).
 Please park in the areas designated for visitors.

 Note: Student visitors must park in a student parking lots.

 - Posted spaced in all lots are enforced 24 hours a day, seven days per week, i.e. spaces with signs indicating “Faculty Parking,” “Staff Parking,” “Handicap Parking,” etc.